4d/docs/docs/Backup/log.md

 - Deleting of records,
 - Creating and closing of transactions.

-For more information about these actions, refer to the [Activity analysis](MSC/analysis.md) page.
+For more information about these actions, refer to the [Activity analysis](MSC/analysis.md) page of the MSC.

 4D manages the log file.
 It takes into account all operations that affect the data file equally, regardless of any manipulations performed by a user, a 4D method, the SQL engine, plug-ins, or from a Web browser or a mobile applicaton.